jacquelynsmale/nisar-docs/data-products/l2-gcov.md

 Which frequencies and polarizations are available in a particular GCOV data product will vary based on the acquisition mode of the satellite used to collect the data.

-For more information on NISAR polarimetry, see [TODO](https://science.nasa.gov/mission/nisar/polarimetry/)
+For more information on NISAR polarimetry, see @nisarPolarimetry

 ### Number of Looks